Witchboard: Filming

 Though set in Tenney's hometown of Fairfield in Northern California, financial restraints mandated that the film be shot in Southern California.
 Principal photography took place in the summer of 1985, at the Higgins-Verbeck-Hirsch Mansion in Windsor Square, Los Angeles, and Big Bear Valley in San Bernardino, California.
 Additional photography occurred in San Francisco.
 Filming at Big Bear Lake occurred in August 1985, as well as at the Big Bear public library.
+Three days of filming were completed with an unnamed cinematographer, mainly the film's opening party scene.
+The producers subsequently chose to replace the cinematographer with Roy H. Wagner, who shot the remainder of the film.

 The film was shot under the working title Ouija, but had to be re-titled during production after board game conglomerate Parker Brothers, who owned the trademark name "Ouija", attempted to prevent one of their boards from being used or mentioned in the film.
 The errors and omissions carrier did not approve of the filmmakers having already shot footage using one of their Ouija boards, requiring the production company to put up $50,000 bond to prevent any potential litigation.
-Though there was no lawsuit, Josten stated that this should have been cleared before they started filming.
+Though there was no lawsuit, Walter Josten stated that this should have been cleared before they started filming.
 The film's production company received the insurance to change the title to Witchboard and were allowed to pay the bond, as well as to integrate the board footage with an alternate board footage as shown when Jim and Brandon are at Big Bear.
 However, the filmmakers were divided about the title change, with many preferring Ouija while others felt that Witchboard was a "cooler" title.